Back to blog

 Accessing the Hubble UI

-In order to access the Hubble UI, create a port forward to the Hubble service from your local machine or server.
+To access the Hubble UI, create a port forward to the Hubble service from your local machine or server.
 This will allow you to connect to the local port 12000 and access the Hubble UI service in your Kubernetes cluster.
 For more information on this method, see Use Port Forwarding to Access Application in a Cluster.

 kubectl port-forward -n kube-system svc/hubble-ui 12000:80